There has been no shortage in terms of volume and “action” in financial services industry news for this last quarter.

 Responsible investing continues to heat up, with 40% of respondents to a recent Alternative Investment Management Association and Cayman Alternative Investment Summit survey saying they already employ responsible investing principles.

 It now accounts for over 10% of the assets managed by members of the survey universe.
 And the trend seems set to grow, with the survey revealing a 50% increase in demand for responsible investing from current or prospective investors.

 But meeting the demand will require efficient data management and reporting.
 Hedge funds’ investment selections need to meet and continue to comply with the principles, while positions, performance and risks must be accurately tracked and reported.

-Managers’ reputations will be on the line, so any errors could prove both reputationally and financially costly.
+Managers’ reputations will be on the line, so any errors could prove both costly in terms of finances and reputation.